 The Google Wallet Card is issued by The Bancorp Bank and accepted on the MasterCard network.
 There is no annual or monthly fee and it can be ordered online or through the Google Wallet app for Android devices.
 Google doesn’t charge any fee to use an ATM, but the ATM operator may charge fees.

 Cardholders can spend a maximum of $5,000 every 24 hours.
-There is no ATM cash withdrawal limit.
+The daily ATM withdrawal limit is $300.
 When transactions are made, instant notifications are sent to users’ phones to help them keep track of spending.

 Last year, a leaked version of the Google Wallet mobile app revealed an option for a physical Google Wallet Card that appeared to allow users to select a linked debit or credit card for which the Google Wallet Card would act as a proxy.
 It meant that a user could leave their debit and credit cards at home and just carry the single Google Wallet Card, which could “transform” into any of the user’s existing cards.